ronpandolfi/Xi-cam/doc/source/pluginTutorial.rst

 Plugin creation
 ---------------

-Our first step is to create the plugin subclass which defines necessary plugin attributes:
+Our first step is to create the plugin subclass which defines necessary plugin attributes.
+Again, this file must be created in the directory xicam/plugins to be detected as a plugin:

 .. code-block:: python